-Find a subsequence of a given sequence such that subsequence sum is as high as possible and subsequence’s elements are in sorted order, from lowest to highest.
+The longest increasing subsequence problem is to find a subsequence of a given sequence in which the subsequence’s elements are in sorted order, lowest to highest, and in which the subsequence is as long as possible.
 This subsequence is not necessarily contiguous, or unique.

 Given an array of integers, find the maximum sum of subsequence of given array where subsequence contains no adjacent elements.

 Given an array of integers, find contiguous subarray within it which has the largest sum.

 Word Break Problem: Given a string and a dictionary of words, determine if string can be segmented into a space-separated sequence of one or more dictionary words.

 Find optimal cost to construct binary search tree where each key can repeat several times.
 We are given frequency of each key in same order as corresponding keys in inorder traversal of a binary search tree.

 Given a M x N matrix where each cell can have value of 1, 0 or -1, where -1 denotes a unsafe cell, collect maximum number of ones starting from first cell and by visiting only safe cells (i.e. 0 or 1).
 We are allowed to go only left or down if the row is …

 Given a pattern, count number of times the pattern appears in the given string as a subsequence.